usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (e)\* Valet parking: Valet parking facilities shall provide a passenger loading zone complying with 4.6.6 located on an accessible route to the entrance of the facility.
 Paragraphs 5(a), 5(b), and 5(d) of this section do not apply to valet parking facilities.

 (6) If toilet facilities are provided on a site, then each such public or common use toilet facility shall comply with 4.22.
-If bathing facilities are provided on a site, then each such public or common use bathing facility shall comply with 4.23. <br/>For single user portable toilet or bathing units clustered at a single location, at least 5% but no less than one toilet unit or bathing unit complying with 4.22 or 4.23 shall be installed at each cluster whenever typical inaccessible units are provided.
+If bathing facilities are provided on a site, then each such public or common use bathing facility shall comply with 4.23.

+For single user portable toilet or bathing units clustered at a single location, at least 5% but no less than one toilet unit or bathing unit complying with 4.22 or 4.23 shall be installed at each cluster whenever typical inaccessible units are provided.

 Accessible units shall be identified by the International Symbol of Accessibility.

-EXCEPTION: Portable toilet units at construction sites used exclusively by construction personnel are not required to comply with 4.1.2(6).
+**EXCEPTION:** Portable toilet units at construction sites used exclusively by construction personnel are not required to comply with 4.1.2(6).

 (7) Building Signage.
 Signs which designate permanent rooms and spaces shall comply with 4.30.1, 4.30.4, 4.30.5 and 4.30.6.
 Other signs which provide direction to, or information about, functional spaces of the building shall comply with 4.30.1, 4.30.2, 4.30.3, and 4.30.5.
 Elements and spaces of accessible facilities which shall be identified by the International Symbol of Accessibility and which shall comply with 4.30.7 are: